:max_bytes(150000):strip_icc()/Web_1500-SPR_OverallGroup_1-257eabf1c56e4e2ea8a64b750d109beb.jpg)

 Challenging to set up

-Cantilever umbrellas require a little more effort to install than standard umbrellas, and this product is no exception, taking 10 minutes from box to set up.
-But we recommend this one for its combination of polyester canopy and steel pole, and budget price—under $70.
+Cantilever umbrellas require a little more effort to install than standard umbrellas, and this product is no exception, taking 10 minutes from the box to set up.
+But we recommend this one for its combination of the polyester canopy and steel pole, and budget price—just under $100.
 We felt completely comfortable and cool under the 10-foot canopy, which could easily cover a table and four to six chairs.
 Water rolled right off the canopy, which dried almost instantly, and our “bird doo” cleaned right off.

 Style: Cantilever | Size: 10 feet | Weight: 29 pounds | Coverage Area: 4 to 6-chair table | Tilt: Yes | Materials: Steel pole, polyester canopy